GraemeMalcolm/AI-102/instructions/07-speech.md

     python speaking-clock.py
     ```

 5. When prompted, speak clearly into the microphone and say "what time is it?".
-The program should transcribe your spoken input and display the time (based on the local time of the computer where you are running the code - this may not be the correct time where you are!).
+The program should transcribe your spoken input and display the time (based on the local time of the computer where the code is running, which may not be the correct time where you are).
 When prompted again, say "stop" to end the program.

     > **Note** *The SpeechRecognizer gives you around 5 seconds to speak.
 If it detects no spoken input, it produces a "No match" result.
 Since the code in the application uses a default command of "stop.", the program will then end.*
     >